anttisalonen/progbook/rst/func2.rst

 There's been a trend since the 1960's and continuing that mainstream (imperative) languages are slowly adopting features that Lisp and functional programming in general have pioneered.
 This is mostly because there are less limitations around computer hardware, and the focus is shifting to increasing programmer productivity and ergonomics.
 Indeed Python and Javascript as well as several other languages such as Java have incorporated one or more of the above list either as best practices, or as integral parts of the language.

-This chapter is mostly concerned with providing examples around best practices in Python which can often be applied for other languages as well, as a means to reduce the number of bugs, reduce typing, and make code easier to understand.
+This section is mostly concerned with providing examples around best practices in Python which can often be applied for other languages as well, as a means to reduce the number of bugs, reduce typing, and make code easier to understand.

 Map and reduce
 ==============